-1. Attendance and Participation (15%): Please complete the reading and screening assignment each week, and come to class on time and prepared for class discussion.
+1. Attendance and Participation (15%): Please complete the reading and screening assignment each week, and come to class prepared for class discussion.
 Curiosity, humility, generosity, respect, and risk-taking are expected for our collective journey.
 Attendance is mandatory.
-Absences due to medical problems must be officially documented.
-Missing a class without an official document will negatively affect your grade, and missing more than three classes might result in failing the course.
+Absences due to medical problems should be officially documented to be excused.
+Missing a class will negatively affect your grade, and missing more than three classes might result in failing the course.
 Lateness can negatively affect your grade, too.
 If you are late, please notify me of your attendance after class.

-2. Text Responses (40%): You are required to write four text responses on the assigned readings and other materials (other than the text on which you've written a key term entry).
-A TR is 500-600 words long, and should be posted under the corresponding weekly thread by 10pm the day before the relevant class.
+3. Text Responses (20%): You are required to write two text responses on the assigned readings and other materials (other than the text on which you've written a key term entry).
+A TR is 400-500 words long, and should be posted under the corresponding weekly thread by 9am the day of the relevant class.
 The purpose of TR is to think about the texts, to articulate your questions, interpretations, and critiques, and to share them with other participants.
 A TR is expected to demonstrate your analytic engagement with the texts – more than simple summaries or criticisms based on an already-assumed position of truth and/or justice.
-You are encouraged to read your colleagues’ responses before we meet.
-These response papers won’t receive extensive written comments, but will be incorporated into class discussions.
+You are encouraged to read your colleagues' responses before we meet and share what you've written in class discussion.